spencertipping/ni/doc/ni_by_example.md

 Even the act of writing a script that reads from standard input and writes to standard output, maybe compiling it, and then calling it with arguments from the command line requires a lot of task-switching.

-`ni` removes all of that; the moment you type `p'...'`, you're thrown directly into the middle of your Perl main subroutine, with `$_` already set implicitly to the incoming line of the input stream.
+`ni` removes all of that; the moment you type `p'...'`, you're dropped directly into the middle of your Perl main subroutine, with `$_` already set implicitly to the incoming line of the input stream.

 ####`r()`: Emit row